 Steadily advancing party institutional development, letting these institutions form a cage of strict party governance.

 In 2015, visible progress was made in strengthening institutional development within the party.
 For example, an internal supervisory system based on local stationing and patrol inspection of the party, governmental and central agencies had been gradually perfected.
 The Chinese Communist Party Integrity and Self-Discipline Code, the Chinese Communist Party Discipline Penal Rules and the Chinese Communist Party Patrol and Inspections Regulations had been published.
-These three documents are vital internal regulative documents and connect the educational, precautioning and penal aspects of party discipline.
+These three documents are vital internal regulative documents and connect the educational, precautious and penal aspects of party discipline.
 The Party and Government Agencies Frugality and Anti-Wasting Regulations and the Party and Government Agencies Domestic Regulations Regarding Hosting Guests and seventeen other strict management and control regulations aimed at managing party and governmental power and activities had been published.
 There were problems especially with the selection and promotion of officials, and documents such as the Party and Government Leadership Promotion and Appointment Regulations had been published.
 These regulations are aimed at party officials and helped to gradually clear the path for the selection or removal of officials as well as their promotion or demotion.

 Due to the influence and limits of some deeper underlying factors, there are still obvious problems with the party’s development, and it is very difficult for efforts in party development reform innovations to make solid progress.
 These problems include the impact made on party members’ ideals by changes in society.
 This is especially apparent for the higher-level leadership.
 Many party members and leaders waver, stray, and become confused to some degree when it comes to their ideals.
 In some places and agencies, the party’s internal political ecology had taken a turn for the worse and caused corruption on a massive scale, where the corrupt officials group together and form little interest groups, causing extreme damage with their corruption.
-Some party and government officials lack all spirits and acts with extreme negligence, this is one of the most apparent problem impeding the overall carrying out of current tasks.
+Some party and government officials lack all spirits, and act with extreme negligence—this is one of the most apparent problem impeding the overall carrying out of current tasks.
 The years of vigorous corruption-fighting and the strict implementation of the Eight-Point Regulation had made apparent improvements in the party’s working atmosphere and style, but also brought on subtle and complex changes to the mentality of party officials.
 Their laziness, negligence and lack of action when working directly and indirectly hindered the implementation of deepening reforms and society’s development, and had become a key problem which had been the center of public outcries and widespread attention.

 Comprehensive implementation of judicial reforms and major breakthroughs in working towards a society based on the rule of law.

 As a major component of the rule of law, in 2015, China’s judicial reforms aim to remove administration processes and regional variations and to move towards judicial independence.
 2015 saw the publication of the Implementation Plan for Further Deepening Judicial Systems and Social Systems Reform as Decided by the 4th Plenary Session of the 18th Central Committee of the Communist Party of China” (hereinafter known as the Implementation Plan).
 As the blueprint for judicial reform, the Implementation Plan clarified policy targets for various judicial reforms as well as the schedule and individual responsibilities involved.
-Immediately after the publication of this document, the courts, procuratorates, public safety agencies, judicial agencies, administrative agencies and other agencies began to gradually come up with various reform plans, marking a major step forward in the process of judicial reforms.
+Immediately after the publication of this document, the courts, procuratorates, public security agencies, judicial agencies, administrative agencies and other agencies began to gradually come up with various reform plans, marking a major step forward in the process of legal reforms.